 The feature wall is the south-east façade facing Carrera de Sancho de Ávila, which will absorb six hours of sunlight a day.
-The ETFE cladding surface appears as a mosaic of concave and convex triangles – a design that is said to depict the merging of atoms or elements to make meaningful information, while also representing the process of digital construction.
+The ETFE cladding surface appears as a mosaic of concave and convex triangles,a design that is said to depict the merging of atoms or elements to make meaningful information, while also representing the process of digital construction.

-Protection from the outside heat will be achieved using what's known as the 'diaphragm' configuration of ETFE cladding, whereby three layers of the plastic are fixed within the triangular frame and inflated like a pillow.
+Protection from the outside heat is achieved using what’s known as the ‘diaphragm’ configuration of ETFE cladding, whereby three layers of the plastic are fixed within the triangular frame and inflated like a pillow.
 The resulting bubble contains up to three air chambers that together create a shade-effect and provide thermal insulation for the building.

-The remaining façades receive only three hours of sunlight a day and will use internal screen-type blinds for sun protection.
+The remaining façades receive only three hours of sunlight a day and use internal screen-type blinds for sun protection.

 An auditorium for 300 people is situated on the first floor.
-Offices will occupy the low-density central levels (two to five), while the upper levels will have high-density structural support for smaller spaces including more offices, bathrooms, roof terraces and courtyards.
+Offices occupy the low-density central levels (two to five), while the upper levels have high-density structural support for smaller spaces including more offices, bathrooms, roof terraces and courtyards.

 Basement-level parking provides 201 car spaces, 26 motorbike spaces and four disabled parking spaces.
 The plot for the construction is 3,572m².

-Taking cues from the structural typology of industrial buildings in Poble Nou, Augusti Obiol from Spanish structural consultants, BOMA SL, used a metallic structure composed of four rigid, braced frames 14.25m apart
+Taking cues from the structural typology of industrial buildings in Poble Nou, Augusti Obiol from Spanish structural consultants, BOMA SL, used a metallic structure composed of four rigid, braced frames 14.25m apart.

 The frames consist of metal fink truss-style beams made of seven and eight-section forged-metal girders.
 Each frame has a support beam that transfers its load to ‘galleries’, the rigid support centres.